 Can You Browse Profiles Anonymously?

-We have already established that you can see who viewed your profile on LinkedIn.
+We have already established that you can see who viewed your LinkedIn profile.
 Similarly, viewers of your profile will also see that you have checked out their profiles.
 Now, you might be wondering if it’s possible to browse other user profiles anonymously.
 By default, LinkedIn profile browsing isn’t anonymous.

-The good news is, you have the option to browse profiles anonymously whether you have a basic or premium account.
+The good news is, you have the option to browse profiles as an anonymous LinkedIn member whether you have a basic or premium account.
 This anonymity comes with a catch though.
 While in Private Mode, you will not be able to see who visited your account.
 Their information will be hidden from you.

 To easily remedy this, you will simply want to change your privacy settings, once you are finished viewing other accounts anonymously.